rlberry-py/rlberry/docs/basics/quick_start_rl/quickstart.rst

 equal 100 simulations) in order to have an idea of the variability of our estimation.

-In order to manage the agents, we use an Agent Manager.
+In order to manage the agents, we use an ExperimentManager.
 The manager will then spawn agents as desired during the experiment.